Edmonton Ceiling Leaks: What Should You Do?

 Call the pros at Mr. Rooter Plumbing of Edmonton to get the job done!
 We have the tools to stop your ceiling leak, as well as the expertise to examine your plumbing system thoroughly.
 Our team of highly trained professionals brings years of experience working on various projects.
 We are certified and licensed, ready to troubleshoot many problems—from burst pipes to a clog deep within your main drain.
 Not only do we provide excellent workmanship, but we also pride ourselves on delivering outstanding customer service to our clients in Edmonton and nearby areas, such as Aspen Gardens and St. Albert.

-Give us a call at 780-429-3600 to chat with our friendly customer service reps and ask how we can help to enhance your plumbing system to ensure you’re in a safe environment.
+Give us a call to chat with our friendly customer service reps and ask how we can help to enhance your plumbing system to ensure you’re in a safe environment.